-Common people would approach him on their hands and knees, so revered was Thailand’s King Bhumibol.
-The world’s longest-reigning monarch as died after ruling over the Southeast Asian nation for 70 years.
+People would approach him on their hands and knees, so revered was Thailand’s king, who has died after ruling over the nation for 70 years.

 “Guests approach the king on their hands and knees”

 – Deborah Charles